timosalm/tap-operator-workshop/workshop/content/exercises/runtime.md

 This experience is made possible by using the **Services Toolkit** component.

-Services Toolkit provides the **functionality to automatically inject credentials that are required for the connection to backing service** such as a PostgreSQL database or a RabbitMQ into the containers of the running appplication via the [Service Binding Specification](https://github.com/k8s-service-bindings/spec) for Kubernetes.
+Services Toolkit provides the **functionality to automatically inject credentials that are required for the connection to the backing service**, such as a PostgreSQL database or a RabbitMQ, into the containers of the running application via the [Service Binding Specification](https://github.com/k8s-service-bindings/spec) for Kubernetes.
 The developer defines the backing services the application wants to bind to in the Workload.
-In our case it's a PostgreSQL database.
+In our case, it's a PostgreSQL database.
 ```editor:select-matching-text
 file: ~/samples/workload-gitops/workload.yaml
 text: "serviceClaims:"
 after: 5
 ```

 Those backing services have to be available in the cluster or registered in it to be consumed by the service binding.
-For the best experience, developers should have a self-service to provision them across all the stages for the application.
+For the best experience, developers should have a self-service to provision them across all the stages of the application.
 The **services must also be bindable**, which means they must adhere to the provisioned services definition in the service binding specification for Kubernetes.

-**Services Toolkit provides several abstractions and ways to bind to services that are not service binding compatible, running in a different namespace and also outside of the cluster.**
+**Services Toolkit provides several abstractions and ways to bind to services that are not service-binding compatible, running in a different namespace and also outside of the cluster.**
 ```dashboard:open-url
 url: https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/services-toolkit-concepts-service-consumption.html
 ```

-We will now have a look at the highest abstraction called **Dynamic Provisioning** which was introduced in TAP 1.5.
-The only provisioner type currently supported is **Crossplane** and are also **partnering with the company behind that open source project called Upbound**.
+We will now have a look at the highest abstraction called **Dynamic Provisioning**, which was introduced in TAP 1.5.
+The only provisioner type currently supported is **Crossplane**, and we are also **partnering with the company behind that open-source project called Upbound**.
 Support for new provisioners might be added in the future.

-In this workshop we will run commands manually to dynamicall provision a postgreSQL database for our application, in production environments this should be automated.
+In this workshop, we will run commands manually to dynamically provision a PostgreSQL database for our application - in production environments, this should be automated.

 The following diagram provides an overview of the resources that will be applied or generated on the Kubernetes cluster.
 ![](../images/dynamic-provisioning.png)